New SAS® Analytics for IoT makes it easier to tap streaming data torrent

 - Discover data that matters.
 SAS’ intelligent filtering focuses enterprises on what’s relevant and helps avoid the costly temptation of store everything.

 - Act with speed, scale and confidence.
 SAS Analytics for IoT injects powerful analysis into the data stream itself.
-Organisations base real-time action on signals as they occur, from simple alerts to complex automated responses.
+Organizations base real-time action on signals as they occur, from simple alerts to complex automated responses.

 Visit Internet of Things (IoT): What It Is and Why It Matters for more information.
 Follow SAS on Twitter @SASsoftware and with #SASGF.